slitvinov/gitlog/README.md

     L(t) = t * (1 - t) / 2 + t/2 * (1 - t/2) / 2

 has a maximum at `t = 0.6` and this is a good guess.
-EM arrives to this answer by iterations.
-Use any value for `t0` (let's say 0.4) to compute likelihoods:
+EM gets this number by iterations.
+Use any value for `t0` (let's say 0.4) to compute likelihoods for each coin

     L1 = t0 * (1 - t0) = 0.24
     L2 = t0/2 * (1 - t0/2) = 0.16